This is the map generated using part of the controversial consolidated.db from my iPhone. |

 Now I will talk about the first entrepreneurship story.
 Undoubtedly two mapping applications that changed things on the web were Google Maps and Google Earth, both cited as milestones in the history of web mapping compiled on the Wikipedia.
 They both started from the minds of very keen engineers and entrepreneurs but there's another story on top of that.
 They allowed people to start mapping anything without the effort of installing your own geographical information system.
 But most people might not know that this was not the case in the beginning of Google Maps where you didn't use to have a nice API.
 One research engineer working in the field of Computer Graphics and trying to make computer generated images more realistic spent some of his research time on an aside project later known as housingmaps.com, where he merged the information from craigslist (housing advertisements) and Google Maps.
 This application didn't go unnoticed, it became so popular that people often believe this as one of the reasons for Google to release a full developer's API.
 The next year he was named one of the TR35 (Top innovators under 35) [link here] for creating this web application often regarded as the first maps mash-up.
 What I like about this story is the fact that his big idea came from an aside project and the fact that coding this application probably didn't take longer than a month.

-any place above 59th street in
+Foursquare Badge rewarding people for visiting three times any place above 59th street in New York City. |

 The second story concerns another application that uses geo-data although it doesn't include maps itself: foursquare.
 A mobile application where you voluntarily reveal your location and moves through checking-in into different venues.
 It pulls your latitude-longitude coordinates from your mobile device so that you're one click away from shouting your location to the world or your friends.
 More recently you have the option to upload a picture about the places you visit.
 Chances to collect some fine-grained image dataset about places some day? [like the im2gps project].
 Well, the story about foursquare is that it was developed by engineers who had previously worked at Google.
 But there are quite a few startups founded by former Google employees you might say.
 The interesting part is that these guys had already developed before joining Google another location based application called dodgeball, which was acquired by Google.
 Some time later they left Google and started again but this time they came up with this thing called foursquare.